This section highlights issues that are important for platypus conservation:

 The most significant platypus predators in recent decades are almost certainly domesticated dogs and introduced foxes (which often start by chewing off the head, as shown at left).
 Dog attacks were identified as the leading cause of platypus mortalities in a Tasmanian study conducted in the 1990s, and combined dog and fox attacks were identified as the second most important mortality factor in a Victorian study carried out by the APC from the 1980s to 2009 (in which 88% of predation-related deaths were deemed to be caused by foxes or dogs, with the rest caused by birds of prey).

 While many parasites and microorganisms have been detected in or on a platypus, few are known to cause disease.
-In 1982, people began noticing that platypus living in parts of Tasmania were starting to develop skin ulcers which resulted in some animals dying.
+In 1982, people began reporting that platypus in some parts of Tasmania were developing skin ulcers which resulted in some animals dying.
 The causative agent was eventually identified to be a fungus, Mucor amphibiorum, which is known to infect frogs and has been identified in Queensland soil samples.
 It has therefore been suggested that the fungus may have been introduced to Tasmania via infected frogs transported from northern Australia in shipments of tropical fruit.
-Fortunately, mucormycosis appears to becoming less of a problem over time: the incidence of infection in Tasmanian platypus declined by a factor of four from the 1990s to 2008-2009, suggesting either that animals are becoming more resistant and/or that the fungus is becoming less virulent over time.
-Interestingly, this disease has never been reported to harm platypus anywhere on the Australian mainland.
+Fortunately, research has shown that the incidence of Mucor infection in Tasmanian platypus declined by a factor of four from the 1990s to 2008-2009, suggesting either that animals are becoming more resistant and/or that the fungus is becoming less virulent over time.
+Interestingly, this disease has never been known to harm platypus anywhere on the Australian mainland.

 Photos courtesy of Ted Donelan (below), APC (above)